Final Preparations for Your Animation Career [The Animation Industry: Preparing for a Career - Unit12]

 I produced the following icons below to be used with email, phone and documents (C.V.).
 Wix did have some nice icons built in but I wanted to keep my branding unified so I created these.
 These will be in the footer that will be placed at the bottom of each page.
 This means that anyone who visits my sit will easily be able to access my contact information to get in touch with me.

 This next asset is a background asset to be tiled in the background.
 Again I've used the same style as the rest of the website to keep the branding unified.
-I'm hoping I will be able to apply some interesting scroll effects to make this look more interesting, such as parralax.
+I'm hoping I will be able to apply some interesting scroll effects to make this look more interesting, such as parallax.
 I also might need to adjust the opacity of this slight, however, hopefully I will have control over this in the Wix tools.

 Now that I've got my core art assets I wanted to start blocking out the website in the tool.
 Initially I had thought that I'd sketch a design out, however, because I was going for a minimalist design I felt like I could design on the go.
 The tools were pretty simple to use and there was an array of different elements and containers you could use to place items in.
 Below shows the home page that includes the title, header, footer and my demo reels.
 The main thing I want people to see on my website is my animation demo reels so I wanted to have these front and centre.
 I then plan to include my wider portfolio on a separate portfolio page.